Watermelon in the Fields

 Most fields are picked twice during the season.
 On average, each watermelon plant produces two to three harvestable fruit.
 Each time the field is harvested, any exposed watermelons are re-covered with leaves or straw to prevent sunburn.

-A sharp knife is used to cut watermelons from the vine then they are flipped over "belly up" to indicate they are ready.
-"The belly" is the pale spot on the underside of the watermelon where it rested on the ground while growing.
+A sharp knife is used to cut watermelons from the vine then they are flipped over “belly up” to indicate they are ready.
+“The belly” is the pale yellow spot on the underside of the watermelon where it rested on the ground while growing.
 Watermelons pulled from the vine may crack open or result in damage to the stem end.
-Pickers use these characteristics to check for ripeness?
+Pickers use these characteristics to check for ripeness:

 - Firm symmetrical fruit with a pale or buttery yellow spot on the bottom.